SM City Mindpro: Mall features

 SM City Mindpro is a four-level shopping mall located on a 13,078 squared meter site along La Purisima and Campaner Sts. in the city's downtown area, with a total floor area of 59,383 square meters.
 It features a more than 546-slot six-level parking area with 481 car slots, 53 motorcycle slots and 12 PWD slots, as well as a transport terminal.

 Tenants

-SM City Mindpro is anchored by The SM Store and Mindpro Supermarket (a locally-owned supermarket affiliated by SM Markets), as well as four cinemas with a total seating capacity of 414, and a Cyberzone.
-It also has some junior anchors and retail affiliates such as SM Appliance Center, ACE Hardware, Watsons, Surplus, Miniso, Sports Central, and Banco de Oro.
+SM City Mindpro is anchored by The SM Store and Mindpro Supermarket (a locally owned supermarket affiliated by SM Markets), as well as four cinemas with a total seating capacity of 414, and a Cyberzone.
+It also has some junior anchors and retail affiliates such as SM Appliance Center, ACE Hardware, Watsons, Surplus, Miniso, Sports Central, and BDO.
 It also has a mix of more than 104 local, national and global–branded food and retail shops.

-Like all the tenants, some of them had set foot in Zamboanga City as Zamboanga's first, including Pretzelmaker which is also the first in the Visayas and Mindanao area.
+Like all the tenants, some of them had set foot in Zamboanga City as Zamboanga's first, including Pretzelmaker which is also the first in the Visayas and Mindanao area and Uniqlo and Starbucks which is the first in the region.

+Legacy

+After 2 years and 2 months following the success of SM City Mindpro, SM Prime Holdings decided to plant another SM Supermall in the city; SM City Zamboanga which is just over a kilometer away from SM City Mindpro.
+SM Group is also set to open malls in La Union and Laoag.

+In a separate interview, Oliver Tiu, SM Vice President for Operations said they decided to put up another mall since the location of Zamboanga City is very strategic to the neighboring cities and provinces.
+Tiu said they are also looking into the possibility of trading with neighboring countries of which Zamboanga City is the best gateway.

+The second mall is located in the 2.5-hectare property SM has acquired in Camino Nuevo village.
+It will be the eighth SM Mall in the entire Mindanao.